George Charles Spencer-Churchill, 8th Duke of Marlborough1

 F, #105942, b.
 29 July 1847, d.
 7 January 1932

-Lady Albertha Frances Anne Hamilton was born on 29 July 1847.1 She was the daughter of Sir James Hamilton, 1st Duke of Abercorn and Lady Louisa Jane Russell.1 She married George Charles Spencer-Churchill, 8th Duke of Marlborough, son of Sir John Winston Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Anne Emily Vane, on 8 November 1869 at Westminster Palace, Westminster, London, England.1 She died on 7 January 1932 at age 84.2
+Lady Albertha Frances Anne Hamilton was born on 29 July 1847.1 She was the daughter of James Hamilton, 1st Duke of Abercorn and Lady Louisa Jane Russell.1 She married George Charles Spencer-Churchill, 8th Duke of Marlborough, son of John Winston Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Anne Emily Vane, on 8 November 1869 at Palace of Westminster, Westminster, London, EnglandG.1 She died on 7 January 1932 at age 84.2

-As a result of her marriage, Lady Albertha Frances Anne Hamilton was styled as Marchioness of Blandford on 8 November 1869.
 From 8 November 1869, her married name became Spencer-Churchill.
-As a result of her marriage, Lady Albertha Frances Anne Hamilton was styled as Duchess of Marlborough on 16 April 1883.
+After her marriage, Lady Albertha Frances Anne Hamilton was styled as Marchioness of Blandford on 8 November 1869.
+After her marriage, Lady Albertha Frances Anne Hamilton was styled as Duchess of Marlborough on 16 April 1883.
 Her marriage to George Charles Spencer-Churchill, 8th Duke of Marlborough was annulled on 20 November 1883 by petition from Albertha.1

 Children of Lady Albertha Frances Anne Hamilton and George Charles Spencer-Churchill, 8th Duke of Marlborough